Game Rules

 There is no offside rule due to the smaller size of our fields.

-Level of Contact
+Level of Allowed Contact

 • Penalties (fouls) are up to the referee’s discretion and can be given for a variety of reasons.
 The most common reason is when a player commits a reckless or overly-aggressive act against another player.